TIC3001-AY2425S2/peerprep-g02/README.md

 # Docker
 ## Run everything at once
 `cd provisioning` then `docker compose up` to run everything at once.
 * Add `-d` flag at the end if you want it to just "run in background".
-Logs can be obtained by using `docker logs -f <container id>` above
+Logs can be obtained by using this command [here](#view-container-logs-in-real-time)

 ## Running services individually in docker
 1. From project root `cd provisioning/local/` then `docker compose up` to start local mongodb
 2. From project root `cd user-service/provisioning/local` then `docker compose up` to start user service
 3. From project root `cd question-service/provisioning/local` then `docker compose up` to start question service
 4. From project root `cd frontend/provisioning/local` then `docker compose up` to start frontend service
 * Add `-d` flag at the end if you want it to just "run in background".
-Logs can be obtained by using `docker logs -f <container id>` above.
+Logs can be obtained by using this command [here](#view-container-logs-in-real-time).

 ## Mongodb express (UI to view models)
 1. Navigate to localhost:8099